h0uter/meshnetworkx/docs/index.md

 # Home

-Here you can read about the api of `networkedx`.
+Here you can read about the api of `meshnetworkx`.

-::: src.networkedx
+::: src.meshnetworkx